RoHGoswami/Rohit-Goswami-Portfolio/01_Marketing Mix Modeling Project/Readme.md

 * Here, $\theta$ (theta) acts as the decay rate hyperparameter controlling the carryover effect, with the half-life determined by $\theta = 0.5 \wedge h$.

 ### Hyperparameter Optimization
-Robyn mapped hyperparameter ranges (theta, gamma, and alpha) using **Bayesian Optimization**[cite: 606, 621].
+Robyn mapped hyperparameter ranges (theta, gamma, and alpha) using **Bayesian Optimization**.
 A Gaussian Process modeled the objective function to minimize two critical performance metrics simultaneously:
 1. **NRMSE (Normalized Root Mean Square Error):** To minimize prediction error.
 2. **DECOMP.RSSD (Decomposition Root Sum of Squared Distance):** To minimize the discrepancy between the share of spend and the share of effect for paid media.

 After 5,000 iterations, the chosen model achieved an impressive **Adjusted R-squared of 0.8878** and an **NRMSE of 0.0645**, indicating a highly accurate fit.

 ### Custom Synergy Calculations (Conditional ROI)
-Because Robyn does not natively calculate cross-channel media synergies, interaction terms were manually introduced by multiplying media investment covariates (e.g., TV x YouTube, TV x Google Search) [cite: 632-634].
+Because Robyn does not natively calculate cross-channel media synergies, interaction terms were manually introduced by multiplying media investment covariates (e.g., TV x YouTube, TV x Google Search).
 This allowed for the calculation of **Conditional ROI**—the actual ROI when pairs of media are invested in together—preventing the underestimation of interconnected channels.

 ---